Nechja/ProjectLoafSprong/Readme.md

 # Welcome to LoafSprong!

 This is the home of the notorious P-6, the aircraft that never was but always should've been.
 Here at LoafSprong, we're dedicated to the singular, noble cause of hosting an image of this majestic flying machine.
 Why?
-Because we bring the glory of FoafSprong!
+Because we bring **the glory of LoafSprong**!

 ## What's This All About?

-The LoafSprong container is an under-engineered, questionably available, and probs pretty scalable solution for hosting a single image.
-It's a testament to nothingness, and a great way to learn some stuff I'm sure is VERY Important.
+The LoafSprong container is an **under**-engineered, questionably available, and probs pretty scalable solution for hosting a single image.
+It's a testament to nothingness, and a ~~great way to learn some stuff I'm sure is VERY Important.~~

 ## How to Use This Container
 1. Ask yourself why